 Most “top attractions” lists for the French capital, including my own, suggest a boat tour of the Seine or Paris’ other waterways.
-But since these sorts of cruises are so commonplace– and hardly original– you may be wondering whether they’re really worth your time and money.
+But since these sorts of cruises are so commonplace– and hardly original– you may wonder whether they’re really worth your time and money.

 For some of you, such cruises may feel too touristy and predictable to merit a couple of hours.
 It’s true that they’re generally not exactly off the beaten path.
 However, you should know that Seine sightseeing tours aren’t your only option.
 A cruise along Paris’ canals and nearby rivers can offer fresh perspectives and picturesque joys, even for seasoned visitors.